rhettparkinson/rhecipies/_posts/2023-03-02-summer-pasta.md

 cuisine: italian
 tags: [healthy, comforting]
 preptime: 30 mins
-excerpt: This healthy pasta dish contains curly pasta tossed with mixed cherry tomatoes, black olives, garlic, fresh basil and marjoram, seasoned with red wine vinegar and extra virgin olive oil.
+excerpt: This healthy pasta dish is seasoned with red wine vinegar and olive oil, tossed with mixed cherry tomatoes, black olives and a herb-infused dressing.
 ---

 {% ingredient %}